markflemingtennis/tennis-blog/content/about.md

 Fortunately my tennis progressed in a consistently rising fashion through the next few years.

 Like many preteens and teenagers in the late 60s and early 70s I rode my bike to the local elementary school playground which had a playing field, one tennis court, and one basketball court.
-During summer months it was common stayed from morning to dinner with a break for lunch.
+During summer months it was common to stay from morning to dinner with a break for lunch.

 We played all sports including tennis, baseball, basketball, and touch football all which would later help me in my tennis game.